bahlolab/superSTR/README.md

 * A few modifications to improve UI in the code will be implemented to standardise flags across utilities.
 * mreps' resolution parameter will be exposed to the user in the next update.

+# Acknowledgements:

+* @jbedo for his help in catching bugs in and patching the Cmake files used to compile superSTR.